-Wills do more than you likely first thought.
+Wills probably do more than you expected.
 For example:

 - They let you designate who will inherit which of your assets.

 - They let you specify when your children will receive what.
-Otherwise, an 18-year-old may end up receiving his entire inheritance before he's mature enough to keep from spending it all on stereos and cars.
+Otherwise, an 18-year-old may receive his entire inheritance before he's mature enough to keep from spending it all on stereos and cars.

-- They let you save money by waiving the probate bond, which will otherwise be required.
+- They let you save money by waiving the probate bond, which may otherwise be required.

 - They can let you authorize the sale of some of your assets during probate administration.
-This can be important, because sometimes such a sale is necessary to raise money needed to pay taxes and death-related expenses.
+This can be important, because sometimes such a sale is necessary to raise money needed to pay taxes and expenses related to death.

 - They can permit your business to continue operating.

 - They can save you some money in taxes.